-Full payment: Available by check or Visa/MasterCard.
-The total payment for tuition, registration fee and any lab fees will be due at registration.
+Full payment: Available by check or Visa/Mastercard.
+The total payment for tuition, registration fee and any lab fees will be due at once.

-Monthly payments: Our interest-free monthly payment plan, offered in partnership with Tuition Management Systems, is an alternative to large annual or term payments and helps limit borrowing.
+Monthly payments: Our interest-free monthly payment plan, offered in partnership with Nelnet, is an alternative to large annual or term payments and helps limit borrowing.
 This option requires the signed promissory note on the payment option form.
-Tuition Management Systems allows students to spread their payments over three months.
+Nelnet allows students to spread their payments over three months.
 Fall semester payments are due Oct.
 1, Nov.
 1 and Dec.
 1, while spring semester payments are due Feb.
 1, March 1 and April 1.
-The application fee is $35 per term, which allows for convenient, interest-free monthly payments; 24-hour, full interactive access to account information through Tuition Management Systems' website; toll-free automated account information through Info Line; and personal account service Monday through Saturday.
-For more information, or to enroll, visit Tuition Management Systems' website, call (800) 356-8329 and speak with an education payment counselor, or contact the Business Office for additional guidance.
+The enrollment fee is $60 per term, which allows for convenient, interest-free monthly payments; 24-hour interactive access to account information through Nelnet's website; toll-free automated account information through Info Line; and personal account service Monday through Saturday.
+For more information, or to enroll, visit your My Salve account and follow the “Payment Pan and Billing” link, call (800) 609-8056 and speak with an education payment counselor, or contact the Business Office for additional guidance.